 - Add in the minced garlic, and sauté until fragrant, about 2 minutes.
 Then add in the nutmeg and sauté for another minute.

 - Add the 2 cups of half and half and let it simmer for roughly 10 minutes, until the sauce starts to thicken slightly.

 - Take the small bowl of whipped egg yolks, and slowly drizzle it into the pot as you quickly whisk the cream mixture.
-You don’t want to dump all the egg yok into the sauce at once, because then it will clump and cook, and prevent your sauce from becoming extra creamy.
+You don’t want to dump all the egg yolk into the sauce at once, because then it will clump and cook, and prevent your sauce from becoming extra creamy.

 - Once you’ve added the egg yolk and whisked the sauce for roughly a minute, add the Romano and parmesan cheese next.
-You’ll want to slowly add the cheese into the sauce like you did with the egg yolk.
+You’ll want to slowly add the cheese into the sauce as you did with the egg yolk.

 - Add back in your spaghetti, sausage and asparagus until the sauce fully coats the noodles, sausage and asparagus.

 - Garnish with chopped Italian parsley and extra grated cheese.
 Serve and enjoy!